build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ### Image Preparation Step: Custom Transform

 Step 9: Here, we’ll use a custom transformation to finish our image preparation.
 So far, you've been using Data Wrangler's built-in transformations to improve your image dataset without writing any code.
-However, the built-ins available today, may not be enough to meet your use case.
+However, the built-ins available today may not be enough to meet your use case.
 If you can’t find a built-in transform that meets your needs, then you can use custom transform for your image preparation workflows.
 In this case, we can't find a built-in transform for better edge detection, so we'll write our own.

 Select **Add step** then **Custom transform**.